gavinbarton7/COMP-SCI-303/Assignment1/README.md

 The three lines between the "Enter a choice 1-6: one" and "Press Enter to Continue" are the error messages.
 Although this screenshot depicts the error message being displayed after the user enters their choice in the main menu, you will get the same exact three-line error message any time you enter a letter, word, or non-numerical value when asked for input in this program.

+Additionally, whenever you see the line "Press Enter to Continue", you must press the enter key to continue on in the program.

 ## Instructions for running the code:

 ### Main menu